Nau mai, haere mai, welcome to EyeContact. You are invited to respond to reviews and contribute to discussion by registering to participate.

 13 August - 13 September 2025

 Two artists are presenting work here in unison, in pairs juxtaposed on the walls.
-Ammon Ngakura has two paintings and a floor sculpture that plays with lidless stacked transparent boxes and light.
+Ammon Ngakura has two paintings and a subtle floor sculpture that plays with lidless stacked transparent boxes, a floorplan and light.
 Maggie Friedman lives in LA and has two paintings.

 Interspersed throughout these faint but aggressive party images are angular disruptive negative spaces that help generate a paranoid social environs.
 There is a suggestion of absurdist satire or social critique.
-Her images are free of brushmark traces while Ngakura in comparison is not bristle shy.
+Her appropriated images are ethereal, being free of brushmark traces, while Ngakura in comparison is not bristle shy.

 The pairing of these two quite-different painters is like the pairing of two dance partners who have to bodily co-ordinate to be successful.
 To cohesively create an effective third exhibiting entity with some sort of intimate two-way conversation through spatial proximity.

 Ngakura’s Tilted Arc presents the vertically stacked, stretched out clothing of unseen horizontal sleeping figures.
 Invisible but relaxed garmented bodies in whimsical states of dreaming perhaps.
-Arranged in bunks like in a dorm.
+Arranged in bunks like in a dorm, they look like thick horizontal letters of inflated denim—filled with the night sky.

 The Ngakura works have a cavelike ambience presenting symbolic totemistic animals that live in an undulating claustrophobic intestinal space.
 These fascinating images of hybrid mammalian forms (a rat/crab hybrid playing with shadows) seem to be inhabiting a dreamlike mythical state.
 Maybe it hints of Surrealism inspired by very early Jackson Pollock.